emperorofmars/nna_unity/readme.md

 * Bone physics, colliders, etc. (Find a way to deal with mutually exclusive components, likely the same way as in my [STF project](https://github.com/emperorofmars/stf-unity)).
 * Material mappings.
 As in map a material slot to a material, or perhaps a set of materials, within the project automatically.
 (Very maybe implement the MTF subproject from STF)
 * Make a somewhat legit UI in [UnityModelImporterInspectorExtension.cs](./Editor/UnityModelImporterInspectorExtension.cs)
+* Maybe eventually a Blender addon to make defining these components easier.
 * IDK, suggest me more!
+---
+I am disgusted by myself for making this.
+Cheers!
+Or something.